-- f.
-One further case, 5 Addison Crescent, either has no basement underneath it or should be commended as an example where it is not possible to discern that a basement has been built underneath it. - g.
+- e.
+One further case, 5 Addison Crescent, either has no basement underneath it or should be commended as an example where it is not possible to discern that a basement has been built underneath it.
+As stated above the objective of the report was to present evidence of a range of gardens. - f.
 The identification of multiple occurrences in the council's report where a garden without a basement has been identified and pictured as a garden with a basement raises doubts over the validity of the other examples provided.
-We have not had time to check every location but there is a reasonable chance that further addresses do in fact not have garden basements underneath them. - h.
+We have not had time to check every location but there is a reasonable chance that further addresses do in fact not have garden basements underneath them.
+See response to point d above. - h.
 Further the council's error negates the statement in the Council's basement visual report, page 6, Conclusion, that "It is clear from the aerial photographs that gardens that have been subject to basement development underneath can generally be distinguished from those without basement development."
 The council has demonstrably not been able to distinguish between the two.
+The word 'generally' has been used in the Council's report and the Council is not claiming this will happen in every single case.
+Visual impact is part of the reason behind the policy which is based on a range of different issues.